Rebates for Residential EV Chargers in Nebraska

 Northwest Rural Public Power District - NE

-Northwest Rural Public Power District - NE has a program called "Northwest Rural PPD EV Chargers" that offers rebates for EV Chargers installed in residences.
+Northwest Rural Public Power District - NE has a rebate program that covers residential EV chargers.
+The program is called "Northwest Rural PPD EV Chargers."

 The Northwest Rural PPD EV Chargers program offers a rebate of $250 - 1,000 per charger.
 The incentive may cover up to 50% of the project cost.
 The rebate program covers Level 2 EV chargers.
 Charging station must be non-networked.